-- (c) Except as provided in paragraph 5.4(d), the ESC malfunction telltale must illuminate [only] when a malfunction(s) exists and must remain continuously illuminated under the conditions specified in paragraph 5.4 for as long as the malfunction(s) exists, whenever the ignition locking system is in the "On" ("Run") position; and - (d) Except as provided in paragraph 5.4.1, each ESC malfunction telltale must be activated as a check of lamp function either when the ignition locking system is turned to the "On" ("Run") position when the engine is not running, or when the ignition locking system is in a position between "On" ("Run") and "Start" that is designated by the manufacturer as a check position; - (e) Must extinguish at the next ignition cycle after the malfunction has been corrected. - 5.4.1 The ESC malfunction telltale need not be activated when a starter interlock is in operation. - 5.4.2.
-The requirement of paragraph 5.4(d) does not apply to telltales shown in a common space. - 5.4.3.
-The manufacturer may use the ESC malfunction telltale in a flashing mode to indicate ESC operation. - 5.5.
+- (d) must be yellow or amber in colour; - (e) when illuminated, must be sufficiently bright to be visible to the driver under both daylight and nightime driving conditions, when the driver has adapted to the ambient roadway light conditions; - (f) Except as provided in paragraph 5.4(d), the ESC malfunction tell-tale must illuminate [only] when a malfunction(s) exists and must remain continuously illuminated under the conditions specified in paragraph 5.4 for as long as the malfunction(s) exists, whenever the ignition locking system is in the "On" ("Run") position; and - (g) Except as provided in paragraph 5.4.1, each ESC malfunction tell-tale must be activated as a check of lamp function either when the ignition locking system is turned to the "On" ("Run") position when the engine is not running, or when the ignition locking system is in a position between "On" ("Run") and "Start" that is designated by the manufacturer as a check position; - (h) Must extinguish at the next ignition cycle after the malfunction has been corrected in accordance with paragraph 7.10.4. - 5.4.1.
+The ESC malfunction tell-tale need not be activated when a starter interlock is in operation. - 5.4.2.
+The requirement of paragraph 5.4(d) does not apply to tell-tales shown in a common space. - 5.4.3.
+The manufacturer may use the ESC malfunction tell-tale in a flashing mode to indicate ESC operation. - 5.5.
 ESC Off and Other System Controls.
-The manufacturer may include an "ESC Off" control which must be illuminated when the vehicle's headlamps are activated, whose only purpose is to place the ESC system in a mode in which it will no longer satisfy the performance requirements of paragraphs 5.1, 5.2, and
+The manufacturer may include an "ESC Off" control which must be illuminated when the vehicle's headlamps are activated, whose only purpose is to place the ESC system in a mode in which it will no longer satisfy the performance requirements of paragraphs 5.1., 5.2., and 5.3.

-5.3.
 Manufacturers may also provide controls for other systems that have an ancillary effect upon ESC operation.
-Controls of either kind that place the ESC system in a mode in which it will no longer satisfy the performance requirements of paragraphs 5.1, 5.2, and 5.3 are permitted, provided that the system also meets the requirements of 5.5.1 through 5.5.3.
+Controls of either kind that place the ESC system in a mode in which it will no longer satisfy the performance requirements of paragraphs 5.1., 5.2., and 5.3. are permitted, provided that the system also meets the requirements of paragraphs 5.5.1, to 5.5.3.